-There isn’t much that can create panic for RV owners, like a malfunctioning RV black tank.
+Nothing can create panic for RV owners like a malfunctioning RV black tank.
 The black water holding tank system is pretty straightforward.
 You have a holding tank that captures human waste from the toilet and a valve that opens up the drain, allowing you to empty (dump) your tank.
 However, what happens when this doesn’t work as it should, and you can’t drain your RV’s black tank?

-One of the most common issues with a black tank that won’t drain and is causing a backup in your RV toilet is something RVers describe as “poop mountain,” poop pyramid,” or “pyramid plugs.”
+A common issue with a black tank that won’t drain and is causing a backup in your RV toilet system is something RVers describe as “poop mountain,” poop pyramid,” or “pyramid plugs.”
 It’s not fun to think about, but you should be aware of it using your RV toilet.
 This phenonium is caused by solids piling up in the black tank rather than mixing with the slurry water to dissolve.
 The most common cause of this situation is the lack of water.
-This problem can occur right below your toilet connection or at the valve, preventing the blackwater tank from draining.
+Additionally, this can occur if you use too much toilet paper and not enough liquids.
+This problem occurs right below your toilet connection or at the valve, preventing the blackwater tank from draining.

 Water is critical for your Black Tank.